revilowaldow/BITC/Sessions/2025/09 21 - Session 51.5.md

 ![[Pasted image 20250921200842.png]]

-Statue mix of snake or lizard, stone is covered with blue/ malachite streaks and
+Statue mix of snake or lizard, stone is covered with blue/cerulean malachite streaks

+Orchidium